elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_10.md

 * Teacher / trainer
 * Contributor

 In addition to this, there may also be a need to consider the funder(s) and organisation or community that enabled the development of the materials.
 We will define these roles in more detail in the next section and also clarify how credit is attributed for each of them.
 Attributing credit to these roles makes them (most often scientists) more visible, serves as a proof of their effort beyond pure research and can bring these scientists additional recognition.
 In addition, it clarifies the responsibilities of those who contributed to certain content of the training material and the training session and thus allows trainers who will re-use the training material to contact these people with potential follow-up questions.
 It makes those who contributed to the material personally accountable for their contributions.
 Beyond the individual author, Teacher/trainer and contributor, the funder(s), developing organisation or community play a role in the longer term maintenance of the materials.

-In the end, attributing contact creates a community of trainers and contributors.
+In the end, attributing contact creates a community of trainers and contributors, which not only makes your course material better, but it's also a great way together.

 !!! example "Exercise"
     Learning experience: Search for training material online and analyse how credit is attributed and to whom. (in groups, 10 mins, 5 min search, 5 min wrap-up)

 ## Different roles

+The three different roles have different characteristics that you can use to define them.

 Each **author** is expected to: